DaC00P/lesson_plan/lesson_plan.md

 ```

 _**Instructor: Potential Live Demo if Students are still fuzzy on Bubble Sort**_
   * One effective tactic of visualizing Bubble Sort is to bring 4-5 students of varying heights up to the front of class.
 Organize them tallest to shortest.
 'Sort' them shortest to tallen, making sure to call out each time we 'access' and swap them if need be.
 Have a student keep count of how many operations we have to do for each student.
   * Reinforce that we have had to look at each person n(length of student 'array') times, even if there is no swap needed.
   * If you're iffy about doing this, here is a digital demonstration: https://upload.wikimedia.org/wikipedia/commons/c/c8/Bubble-sort-example-300px.gif

+##### Instructor Explain - Bubble Sort's Time Complexity
 * Go over the worst case scenario - the array is in reverse order, and each element must bubble up by being checked against each other element.
 * Query students about how many operations the function performs on each element.
 * Explain that we are performing n operations on each element in the worst case, where n in the length of the input array.